Die Wertvollsten Schallplatten für Sammler: Raritäten, die Geschichte erzählen - Keep Them Spinning™

 Storage follows Library of Congress archival standards: temperature 65-70°F (18-21°C), humidity 40-50% RH, always vertical, never horizontal.
 Use anti-static poly-lined inner sleeves and polypropylene outer sleeves.
 UV light fades spines and covers — keep records away from direct sunlight.
 Allow approximately 1.4 cm spacing per record to prevent compression damage.

 Weight matters more than most collectors realize.
 A collection of 200 records weighs 50-80 kg — the weight of an adult human.
 At 500 records, you're storing 125-200 kg.
 Most mass-market shelving (including the standard flat-pack cube unit) is rated for only 13 kg per cube, but a full cube of vinyl weighs 23-25 kg.
-For valuable collections, purpose-built furniture using materials like Paulownia wood — which combines structural strength with roughly 30% the weight of oak — provides the protection these investments deserve.
+For valuable collections, purpose-built furniture using materials like solid wood — which combines structural strength with roughly 30% the weight of oak — provides the protection these investments deserve.

 Insurance: your homeowner's policy typically doesn't cover rare collectibles.
 Specialty insurance exists.
 Document everything with photos and receipts.
 Insure for replacement value, not retail.